Site icon Discover Ninh Binh

 Another strong tradition for Vietnamese during Tết is a visit to at least one pagoda or temple.
 Beginning around New Year’s Eve, people frequently make pilgrimages to nearby pagodas and sacred temples to pray for luck and tranquility for their families.

 However, the visits are often not only for religious reasons but also to explore the richness of their country and enjoy an outing with family and friends.
-Here in Ninh Binh, Thiên Tôn pagoda and the Bái Đính pagoda are popular with families while single, young people will favor the more romantic pagodas like Duyên Ninh and Am Tien, to pray for future love and successful relationships and perhaps to meet people with similar desires.
+Here in Ninh Binh, Thiên Tôn pagoda and the Bái Đính pagoda are popular with families.
+Single, young people will favor the more romantic pagodas like Duyên Ninh and Am Tien, to pray for future love and successful relationships.
+Perhaps also to meet people with similar desires.

 In Ninh Binh, Tết marks the beginning of the end of winter and the coming of the spring season.
 Farmers will start preparing their fields for the coming planting season and all will look forward to the time when the plants are flourishing, the birds are returning to the nest and the cycle of life begins again.
 It signifies a time of hope, symbolizing a positive future, looking forward for the good things to come and leaving the things behind that are detrimental to your heart.